Angel Olsen: 2019–2021: All Mirrors, Whole New Mess, Songs of the Lark and Other Far Memories and Aisles

-2021–present: Aisles and Big Time
+2022–present: Big Time and Forever Means

-On August 20, 2021, Olsen released her fourth extended play, Aisles, consisting of five cover versions of popular songs from the 1980s.
-Pitchfork writer Evan Rytlewski described it as "an unusual departure for a songwriter who's always staked everything on her conviction".

-In 2021 she also received the Libera Awards as Best Folk/Bluegrass Record 2021 for her album Whole New Mess (Jagjaguwar) by the American Association of Independent Music (A2IM).

 Olsen's sixth studio album, Big Time, was released on June 3, 2022.
 The album was preceded by the lead single "All the Good Times", and followed by a second single, the title track "Big Time".
 On April 14, 2023, Olsen released her fifth EP, Forever Means, containing four previously unreleased tracks originally recorded for Big Time.

 Style

 Pitchfork has likened her album All Mirrors to acts such as the Cure, Cocteau Twins and Siouxsie and the Banshees, saying that she has created a dark dream-pop dealing with anxiety.
 Olsen plays a vintage Gibson S-1 guitar from 1979.

 Personal life

 On April 16, 2021, Olsen stated she was gay.
 In 2022, Olsen revealed that her relationship with partner Beau Thibodeaux had ended, and that she had dated long-time friend and musician Meg Duffy for a few months in 2020.
 In a 2022 interview, Olsen stated she now identifies as pansexual, and in August 2023 celebrated one year with boyfriend and singer-songwriter Maxim Ludwig.
 Ludwig co-directed the lyric video for Olsen's song "Nothing's Free", additionally serving as a support act on her 2023 North American tour.
 In 2024, Olsen and Ludwig married.